ahayler/domineering-ai/README.md

 In the following I will detail the core ideas that shaped my submission.

-**A short explanation of final submission:**

-Up to the first 4 moves are entirely rule based and played based on the Corner Stone Opening (_see class_).

-After that a MinMax AI with Alpha Beta Pruning searches for the best move up to a depth of 5.
-How do I achieve such a deep search depth:

-- **The Tile class:** Representing the board in a 2D array of tiles allowed me to only update a fraction of the board per move made and still get accurate results.

-- **Safe Move Pruning:** I assumed that Safe Moves
-(= Moves that the opponent can't ever block) are always a losing moves and thus prune them in the search.
-This was later confirmed by a really old looking website about a Domineering paper from the late 90s.
+**Basic Idea:**

+As the basis of my AI I used a decision tree with Minmax (https://en.wikipedia.org/wiki/Minimax) and Alpha-beta-pruning (https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning).

+**Improvements:**

+-**Openings:**

+Especially in the first few moves, even a very well optimized AI (like a human in e.g. chess) can not look ahead for enough moves to determine which moves are really great and which are not.
+Thus, I spend some time analyzing the game and developing an opening.

-- **Move Proposal Mechanism (SMC Pruning):** This is probably most important for runtime and allowed me to increase my depth from 3 to 5.
-After debugging a few games I soon realized that most moves just consistently suck.
-I was able to categorize the most useful moves into a few categories:
+- **Move Proposal Mechanism (SMC Pruning):** This is probably most important for Runtime and allowed me to increase my depth from 3 to 5.
+After debugging a few games, I soon realized that most moves consistently suck.
+I was able to categorize the most useful moves into a few categories (to understand the following, I would recommend reading the Wikipedia article on domineering) :
-    - **Safe Move Creation Moves:** These are moves that create a Safe Move (with a few exceptions).
+    - **Safe Move Creation Moves (SMC):** These are moves that create a Safe Move (Safe Moves are future moves that cannot be blocked by the other player).
     - **Blocking Moves:** Moves that block certain strong moves.
     - **Extension Moves:** Moves that are played adjusted to a filled tile.
 Here you basically only need moves on odd rows/columns.
     - **Banger Moves:** A rare kind of move by which you play a tile in the middle of a 7 tile space to get 3 tile spaces that each yield 2 safe moves (if not blocked).

-- **Hashtables:** Each turn all already evaluted position are saved to a Hashtable.
+- **Hash tables:** Each turn all already evaluated position are saved to a Hash table.
-I am really not sure how effective this solution is, but it seems to make it a little bit faster.
+I am really not sure how effective this solution is, but it seems to make it a little faster.

-Last but not least I want to talk about my evaluation function.
-What I build looks pretty weird and looking back it is useless, so I will just explain broad logic behind it.
+Last but not least, I want to talk about my evaluation function.
+The exact build looks pretty weird, and looking back is quite useless.
+What is important and very useful though is the broad logic behind.
 The evaluation works basically on three tiers, first minimizing/maximizing the (numerically) lower ones and then moving on to the higher tiers (In each tier we look at the difference between the vertical and horizontal player).